innat/IMDB-Analysis/README.md

 ## Most Rated Genres | Acknowledgements

-Where did you get your data?
-Did you use other informal analysis to inform your work?
-Did you get feedback on your work by friends or colleagues?
-Etc.  If you had no one give you feedback and you collected the data yourself, say so.
 We are using the following dataset : IMDB Movie Dataset http://grouplens.org/datasets/  .
 And yes , I used some other informal analysis to inform my work.
 Taking about feedback , unfortunately I don’t have no one to get feedback from now.

 ## Most Rated Genres | References